Laurie Lawrence: Swim coach

 For health reasons Lawrence moved back to Townsville and began to establish himself as a swim coach.
 During this time he made a study tour to see Mark Spitz's coach and learn from his training regimen.
 He moved to Sydney to take over as swim coach from Don Talbot at the Hurstville Club.
 He inherited from Talbot the responsibility for young Stephen Holland, whom he guided to a world record and world championship in 1973.
 Lawrence then took a hiatus from swim coaching in 1975 to support his wife (and former swimmer) Jocelyn, after the birth of his daughter Jane.

 Lawrence returned to elite coaching with great success.
 Lawrence was one of the Australian Olympic swimming team coaches for the Los Angeles in 1984, Seoul in 1988 and Barcelona in 1992.
 His best known protégés include Steve Holland, Tracey Wickham, Jon Sieben and Duncan Armstrong.
 His Olympic coaching achievements include 10 gold, 11 silver and 12 bronze medals from swimmers he has directly assisted.
 Swimmers he has coached boast 23 world records.
 He also coached Australian swimmers at the 1982 Commonwealth Games in Brisbane and the 1986 Commonwealth Games in Edinburgh.

-Lawrence's involvement with Australian Olympic swimming continued at Atlanta 1996, Sydney 2000, Athens 2004 and Beijing 2008 Olympic Games with a brief to unite, inspire, motivate and relax the entire team.
-He has legendary success in securing non-existent tickets to enable Australian athletes to attend events in support of fellow Australians.
+Lawrence's involvement with Australian Olympic swimming continued in Atlanta 1996, Sydney 2000, Athens 2004 and Beijing 2008 Olympic Games with a brief to unite, inspire, motivate and relax the entire team.
+He has success in securing non-existent tickets to enable Australian athletes to attend events in support of fellow Australians.
 His personal best is smuggling 150 athletes into the Australia vs United States basketball game when he actually only had 20 tickets.